#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 48:58 I was very happy with myself.

-49:00 And then I spent the next two years trying to package the dark thing
+49:00 And then I spent the next two years trying to package the dark bag.

-49:08 Had I actually tried to package it from the beginning, I could have saved myself a heck of a lot of time and just used a different library.
+49:08 Had I actually tried to package it from the beginning, I could have saved myself a heck of a lot of time and just use a different library.

-49:16 And then the benefit you get to this is that then you are constantly, especially if you're doing out of place testing, which I strongly recommend, run your tests, your tests should not be in your source folder, put them separate.
+49:16 And then the benefit you get to this is that then you are constantly, especially if you're doing out of place testing, which I strongly recommend.

 50:15 Yeah, that's good advice.